Media Fellowship for Climate Change Reporting in the Himalayan Region (Batch 2: January-June 2021)

 To know more, visit thebulbul.org

-- Any professional with minimum 3 years of work experience, working with a regional or national media organization or independently.
+- Any professional with 3 years of work experience (desirable not necessary), working with a regional or national media organization or independently.

 - Preferably (not necessarily) located in the Himalayan region.
 The fellowship intends to encourage applicants representing ethnic minority groups, indigenous groups, and women, individuals under 30 years of age, and people with disabilities.

 - Is a citizen of India, Nepal, or Bhutan